valpfft/notatnik/readme.md

 ~~- use flask for database management~~

 - Replace get_Updates method with webhook, but they require ssl.
 Now try to use self-signed certificate (generate them with: 'openssl req -new -x509 -nodes -newkey rsa:2048 -keyout webhook_cert.key -out webhook_cert.crt -days 365')
+*Now it not a problem, couse every heroku domain had ssl.
+Thats work properly.*

 - try to host them somewhere. google_appengine is unsuitable, couse they work only with python27.
 Now i try ~Heroku~.